This post covers things to do in July in Los Angeles, including nighttime, free, as well as family-friendly activities, all updated for 2022.

 7. Salsa and Latin Dance at the Autry Museum

 Put on your dancing shoes and head over to the Autry Museum of the West for Sizzling Summer Nights!

-Starting July 11, these outdoor events will feature some of LA’s best Latin fusion bands in addition to free dance instruction, access to the museum galleries, and a separate children’s dance floor.
+These outdoor events feature some of LA’s best Latin fusion bands in addition to free dance instruction, access to the museum galleries, and a separate children’s dance floor.

-Food and beverage will be available for purchase.
+Food and beverage isavailable for purchase.
 This is a great event for adults and kids, so bring the family.